SoftUni-Internal/interactive-content/EN/01-Inheritance/01-Inheritance.md

 `Object` is a universal **Superclass** that is defined to be the root of the entire class hierarchy in Java.

-This means that every class that we create is implicitly a child of the class `Object` without us specifying it.
+This means that every class that we create is implicitly a child of the class `Object`, without us specifying it.

 [image assetsSrc="inheritance-example(3).png" /]